Bikramkarmakar/bikramkarmakar/README.md

 <h3 align="left"><h3 align="center">
 🎓 I am Bikram Karmakar, a Polytechnic Diploma Student (specializing in Computer Science) and will graduate in mid-2023.

 👨‍💻 I enjoy contributing to Open Source Projects and have interest in solo or Group Coding Projects to build and implement new ideas.I am really enthusiastic about learning new technology.
 I have learned Java , My SQL , Python , HTML , C , C++.
+I love to network, join new communities and add value.
 I got started with Freelancing and Blogging quite recently and trying to make it count.

 🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from listening to music, break dancing (hip-hop), sketching, and touch typing to some whacky ones like writing with my left hand.